Gift entry: Soft credits and other related gifts

 Overview of related gifts

 Soft credits and other related gifts show that a person is the primary reason a gift was given, even when they were not the actual donor.
-All related gifts are entered in the Related Gifts section of the gift entry form.
+If a tribute has a related gift, that related gift will inherit the tribute.
+All related gifts are entered in the Related Gifts section of the gift entry page.

 Common examples of related gifts include: